SSWConsulting/SSW.Rules.Content/rules/bench-master/rule.md

 As you can imagine there is a lot of information that would be required for a bench master to be effective.
 The following is a list of information that would be useful for a bench master to have.

 - **Developers and their skills** - Your CRM likely has this information already, see https://www.ssw.com.au/rules/search-employee-skills/
 - **Developer client bookings** - You can get this information from your staffing report, see https://www.ssw.com.au/rules/know-where-your-staff-are/
 - **Internal projects** - It's important to know their priorities as well as tech stacks, if it's a big project, knowing the actively developed portions tech stack would be helpful
+- **Developer bench bookings** - Your staffing should be able to tell you which developers are working on which internal projects

 This covers the basics of what a bench master would need to know, there is other factors that would influence the bench master's decisions such as developer personal goals.
 For example, if a developer wants to learn react, the bench master could try place the developer on a project that uses react.